 2021 Levelling Up Fund

-Other non-spatial policies have inadvertently helped cities.
-The expansion of higher education has seen the growth of universities that are largely city based.
+Cities, due to their characteristics, were able to indirectly take advantage from policy, which were specifically targeted to them.
+For instance, the expansion of higher education has seen the growth of universities that are largely city based.
 And immigration policy has also benefited London in particular.
-But this hasn’t been the result of an explicit policy focus and is more of a reflection of larger cities o be able to host a number of higher education institutions and provide greater economic opportunity to migrant workers.
+But this hasn’t been the result of an explicit policy focus and is more of a reflection of larger cities being able to host a number of higher education institutions and provide greater economic opportunity to migrant workers.

-The second reason is that as the overall economy moved from manufacturing towards knowledge-based services, the inherent benefits that large cities offer have meant that they have been well positioned to take advantage of this change.
+The second reason is that as the overall economy moved from manufacturing towards knowledge-based services.
+The inherent benefits that large cities offer – combined with implicit policy described above – have meant that they have been well positioned to make the most of this change.
 Skills-biased technological change and a shift to an ever more services-based economy has changed the nature of firms in the national economy.
 These businesses have different locational preferences to those of the past, looking for the benefits that density provides.
 And these benefits have seemingly become increasingly desirable despite advances in communications technologies.

 ‘Building on your strengths’ is unlikely to turn around struggling economies

-When looking at the cities are large towns that have struggled in Figure 8, the data suggests policy makers should be cautious about economic strategies that encourage places to 'build on their strengths' and ‘smart specialisation’.
+When looking at the cities are large towns that have struggled in Figure 8, the data suggests policy makers should be cautious about economic strategies that encourage struggling places to 'build on their strengths' and ‘smart specialisation’.
 It is through doubling down on their comparative advantages that has resulted either in these places continuing to specialise in existing activities or replacing one set of low knowledge activities with another set of low knowledge sectors.
 These cities fall broadly into three groups.

-Cities that doubled down on their specialisms
+Cities that did not develop new specialisms

 In contrast to the improving complexity of many large cities, there is a group of cities where the opposite is the case, and have become less complex.
-Cities found in the top left of Figure 8, such Aberdeen, Blackpool or Swansea – have taken a backward step in the last 40 years.
+Cities found in the top left of Figure 8 – such Aberdeen, Blackpool or Swansea – have taken a backward step in the last 40 years.
 They had above average levels of complexity in 1981 but below average levels in 2019.

 A common characteristic between these cities is that they continued to specialise in the same activities while the global economy shifted towards knowledge-based services.
 Aberdeen hasn’t moved beyond oil.
 Blackpool continues to specialise in aerospace manufacture.
 And steel still dominates in Swansea.
 This is in contrast to those cities that remained complex throughout the period, such as Reading and Edinburgh, which developed new specialisms over time.
-These cities changed their main specialisation patterns from electronics to IT-related occupations, allowing them to maintain their comparatively high productivity levels (see Figure 12).
+These cities changed their main specialisation patterns from electronics to IT-related activities, allowing them to maintain their comparatively high productivity levels (see Figure 12).

 Figure 11: Those places that continued to specialise in the same industries became less complex